US stocks edge higher after markets rally on Trump's pause for some of his electronics tariffs

 NEW YORK — (AP) — Stocks are rising worldwide Monday after President Donald Trump relaxed some of his tariffs, for now at least, and as stress from within the U.S. bond market seems to be easing.

-The S&P 500 was 0.5% higher in midday trading, though trading is still shaky, and it gave back most of its bigger, early gain of 1.8%.
-The Dow Jones Industrial Average was up 154 points, or 0.4%, as of 11:45 a.m.
-Eastern time, and the Nasdaq composite was 0.3% higher.
+The S&P 500 was 0.2% higher in afternoon trading, though trading is still shaky, and it gave back most of its bigger, early gain of 1.8%.
+The Dow Jones Industrial Average was up 57 points, or 0.1%, as of 12:59 p.m.
+Eastern time, and the Nasdaq composite fell 0.1%.

 Apple and other technology companies helped lift Wall Street after Trump said he was exempting smartphones, computers and some other electronics from some of his stiff tariffs, which could ultimately more than double prices for U.S. customers of many goods coming from China.
 Such an exemption should help U.S. importers, which would not have to choose between passing on the higher costs to their customers or taking a hit to their own profits.